-Read this article with pros and cons and find your answers.
-However, if you still have not tried sailing a catamaran but would like to, maybe the following set of differences between monohulls and catamarans can help you decide to charter a catamaran or monohull.
+Are you considering sailing on a catamaran or a monohull?
+Read this article to explore the pros and cons and find the answers you are looking for.
+If you have not yet tried sailing on a catamaran but are interested, the following list of differences between monohulls and catamarans may help you decide which one to charter.

 Catamaran charters have become very popular due to several essential characteristics.
 The great buoyancy enables the entire boat to act as sort of a raft.
-Catamarans have great maneuverability since most catamarans have twin engines they can be more comfortable to dock than a single engine monohull.
+Catamarans have great manoeuvrability since most catamarans have twin engines, so they can be more comfortable to dock than a single-engine monohull.
 Modern catamarans can do a 360 turn in their length.

-First on the list of personal multi-hull characteristics is spaciousness.
-More cabins, larger salon area and more extensive areas for sunbathing then on the monohull of the same length.
+First on the list of catamaran vs monohull characteristics is spaciousness, in favour of the catamaran.
+More cabins, a larger salon area and more extensive areas for sunbathing than on a monohull of the same length.
 If you prefer comfort and more space, multihulls are your go-to yachts for sailing vacations.

 There are also owner’s versions of the multihulls where one whole hull is dedicated to the owner, resulting in an impressive size suite on the boat, which will satisfy the most demanding ones.

-Multi-hulls are offering more stability which is ideal for families with kids - especially while walking around the yacht since all areas are more extensive than on a monohull yacht.
+Next on the catamaran vs. monohull list of pros and cons is the fact that multi-hulls are offering more stability, which is ideal for families with kids - especially while walking around the yacht since all areas are more extensive than on a monohull yacht.
 There is no heeling under a 25° angle when the sails are up, so boat guests can enjoy and even prepare their food and drinks while sailing.

-Most of the multihulls have a separated flybridge with nice shaded areas for enjoying the ride or a drink, and it can also convert into sunbathing areas.
-Separated flybridge also means a complete separation of skipper is providing maximum privacy for yacht guests or owners.
+Most of the multihulls have a separate flybridge with nice, shaded areas for enjoying the ride or a drink, and it can also convert into sunbathing areas.
+The separated flybridge also means a complete separation of skippers that provides maximum privacy for yacht guests or owners.

-Catamarans are in most of the sailing conditions faster than monohulls, because of their hulls which are less immersed in the water and have a smaller area in the water to create drag.
-Multihulls are unusually fast when sailing downwind for reasons just mentioned above.
-When sailing downwind they are faster than monohulls, but when they are cruising windward, close hauling mono-hulls are usually faster.
+Catamarans are in most sailing conditions faster than monohulls, because of their hulls which are less immersed in the water and have a smaller area in the water to create drag.
+Multihulls are unusually fast when sailing downwind for the reasons just mentioned above.
+When sailing downwind they are faster than monohulls, but when they are cruising windward, close-hauling monohulls are usually faster.

-Monohull sailing yachts are propelled just by one engine which can combine with a bow thruster on the front.
-The bow thruster is a small electric engine on the bow of the yachts enabling it to move bow sideways by the press of the button, providing additional skipper security and making it easier to
+When talking about catamarans vs. monohulls, when it comes to manoeuvring and docking; monohull sailing yachts are propelled just by one engine which can combine with a bow thruster on the front.
+The bow thruster is a small electric engine on the bow of the yacht enabling it to move bow sideways by the press of a button, providing additional skipper security and making it easier to manoeuvre in tight spaces.

-In the end, we are back to personal preferences and finance.
-Catamarans are more expensive to buy/rent and to moor/dock, but they are offering a lot for their price.
-They provide an extraordinary sailing sensation fulfilled with luxury, for individuals and families looking to spend their vacation at sea, sailing while wining, dining and enjoying the sun.
-We have to clear out that sailing sensation of mono and multihulls are also entirely different.
+In the end, we are back to personal preferences and finance, especially when choosing a catamaran vs. a monohull.
+Catamarans are more expensive to buy/rent and to moor/dock, but they offer a lot for their price.
+They provide an extraordinary sailing sensation filled with luxury, for individuals and families looking to spend their vacation at sea, sailing while wining, dining and enjoying the sun.
+We have to make it clear that the sailing sensations of mono and multihulls are also entirely different.
 For adventurous individuals heeling under 45 degrees would be ideal, but for ones who would like to have a nice meal and sunbathe during sailing, multihulls would be perfect.